 Dr. Holowaty became interested in trauma treatment through her previous healthcare provider practice and her time at Gateway, an Edgewood Health facility for first responders with post-traumatic stress disorder.
-Dr. Holowaty's psychotherapy practice is restricted to healthcare providers, military and first responders at this time, and requires a referral from a medical doctor.
+Dr. Holowaty provides preferential waitlist access to first responders, military, and healthcare providers, and requires a referral from a physician, nurse practitioner, or psychologist.

-EMDR is a first line therapy for trauma, as well as being helpful for other mental health conditions, and can even assist with pain conditions.
-It can help with all types of trauma, from those that meet the criteria for post-traumatic stress disorder, to those that only you yourself feel affected you in some negative way.
+EMDR is a first line therapy for post traumatic stress disorder, as well as being helpful for other mental health conditions.
+It can actually help with all types of trauma, from those that meet the criteria for post-traumatic stress disorder, to those that only you yourself feel affected you in an a negative way.

 One of the unique aspects of EMDR is that you don't have to go into detail about your traumatic memories.